From Dr. Z - Carpal tunnel syndrome specialist

 When caught and treated in this stage, mild symptoms will resolve 50% of the time with simple rest and some night bracing.
 But in cases where mild symptoms are ignored, they will almost certainly worsen.

 During the mild stage, pain, numbness, and tingling are only just beginning.
-They creep up extremely slowly.
+They creep up very slowly.
 In fact, many people don’t even notice a problem unless they’re thinking about it.

 Also in the beginning, there's usually a "stress delay" when the symptoms show up.
 In other words, some people might feel the symptoms immediately after playing.
 Other times symptoms show up a few hours after playing, perhaps while holding a steering wheel or a phone.

-In almost every case, initial symptoms will occur at night while you're trying to sleep.
-Many say they have to wake up and shake out a numb hand or rub painful fingers.
+In almost every case, mile (initial) symptoms will occur at night while you're trying to sleep.
+Many say they have to wake up and shake out a numb hand or rub out painful fingers.

 When symptoms go from mild to moderate, the problems usually escalate fast.
 It’s also the stage when most people seek professional help.
 In the moderate stage:

 When these difficulties manifest, everyday life changes for the majority of carpal tunnel sufferers.
-If left untreated, most guitarists put their instruments down for good during this moderate stage of carpal tunnel syndrome.
+If left untreated, most guitarists put their instruments down for good during the moderate stage of carpal tunnel syndrome.

 In the severe stage numbness or pain is constant, with no respite during the day or night.
 And it's almost intolerable.
 It can be so bad that patients often tell me, “I want to cut my hand off.”

-Some describe the numbness as “crushing” that’s ever-present and relentless, even at night.
+Some describe the numbness as “crushing” that’s ever-present and relentless, at night and during the daytime.
 If the main symptom is pain, people describe it as "cruel" or "punishing" and it's always relentless.

 Eventually patients lose the feelings of hot and cold sensations in their fingers and hand.
-Also, the muscular bump at the base of the thumb noticeably flattens out, and the skin over the muscle wrinkles.
+Also, the muscular bump at the base of the thumb (the thenar eminence) noticeably flattens out, and the skin over the muscles wrinkle.
 That’s because the thumb muscle has degenerated.
-This begins the final, irreversible stage of carpal tunnel syndrome.
+This begins the final, irreversible stage of carpal tunnel syndrome called the "end stage".

 Guitar players are at very high risk for this condition.
-In fact, most doctors will tell you that a high proportion of their carpal tunnel patients are guitar players.
+In fact, most doctors will tell you that a high proportion of their carpal tunnel patients are guitar players (piano players are a close second).

 Unfortunately, nobody has the exact statistic because good clinical surveys are still lacking.
 But overall musculoskeletal disorders occur in 26-93% of musicians.(1) That’s very high by any measure.